 to Camera API1 calls) so any Camera API2 CTS tests related to features or

-On legacy devices, Camera API2 CTS tests that are not skipped use the existing public Camera API1 interfaces and capabilities with no new requirements.
-Bugs that are exposed (and which cause a Camera API2 CTS failure) are bugs already present in the device’s existing Camera HAL, and thus would be found by existing Camera API1 apps.
-We do not expect many bugs of this nature (however, any such bugs must be fixed to pass the Camera API2 CTS tests).
+On legacy devices, Camera API2 CTS tests that are run use the existing public Camera API1 interfaces and capabilities with no new requirements.
+Bugs that are exposed (and that cause a Camera API2 CTS failure) are bugs already present in the device’s existing Camera HAL, and thus would be found by existing Camera API1 apps.
+We don't expect many bugs of this nature (however, any such bugs must be fixed to pass the Camera API2 CTS tests).

 Camera framework hardening

 To harden media and camera framework security, Android 7.0 moves camera service out of mediaserver.
+Starting with Android 8.0, each binderized Camera HAL runs in a process separate from camera service.
 Vendors may need to make changes in the camera HAL depending on the API and HAL versions in use.
 The following sections detail architectural changes in AP1 and AP2 for HAL1 and HAL3, as well as general requirements.